Nathnaelc/cs162-test/session_14_object_relational_mapping/README.md

 print(repr(users))
 ```

-## Questions
+# Questions

 Use the tutorial above as a guide to the following exercises.
 After reading the tutorial, check out the `SQLAlchemySample.py` file for a working implementation.

-### Rewriting previous exercises
+## Rewriting previous exercises

+Choose 1 of these 4 SQL design exercises:

+1. Personal Finance Management App
+2. Recipe Recommendation and Meal Planning App
+3. Online Bookstore and Inventory Management
+4. Fitness Class Booking and Attendance Tracking

-Choose 2 of the 8 exercises from the previous 4 classes, and
+Choose 1 of these 4 exercises:

+1. Online Learning Management System
+2. Patient Health Record and Medical History Tracker
+3. Car Rental and Fleet Management Platform
+4. E-commerce Customer Support Ticketing System

-rewrite them to use SQLAlchemy.
-In particular, you should rewrite the
-following parts of the exercise:
+In particular, you should rewrite the following parts of the exercise:

 1. The `CREATE TABLE` commands should now use SQLAlchemy.
 The SQLAlchemy
    commands should also create primary key and foreign key constraints where
    appropriate.
 2. The `INSERT` commands should now use SQLAlchemy.
-In particular, you should
-   hold all the values in a standard Python container (e.g. list, dictionary, or
-   namedtuple), or a combination of Python containers (e.g. list of dictionaries).
+3. The `SELECT` commands should now use SQLAlchemy.
+Make sure that you retrieve
+   only relevant rows, and that you do not retrieve any extra rows.
+(In the past,
+   some students have retrieved all rows from a table, and then filtered the rows
+   using Python code.
+This is not acceptable, and will not work in a real-world
+   database with millions of rows.)

 ### Expectations